thesamanshakya/split-ease/README.md

-# SplitEase - Restaurant Bill Splitting App
+# SplitEase - Bill Splitting App

-SplitEase is a web application that helps groups of people split restaurant bills easily.
+SplitEase is a web application that helps groups of people split bills easily.
 Users can create groups, add expenses, and track who owes what to whom.

 ## Features